AI For Personal Injury Law Firms

 Protect legal boundaries

-The call plan collects facts and routes judgment calls without estimating settlement value, giving advice, promising results, or deciding conflicts.
+The call path collects facts and routes judgment calls without estimating settlement value, giving advice, promising results, or deciding conflicts.

 Where the payoff shows up operationally